Strongwoman: Modern-day strongwomen

-In recent years, the term strongwoman has come to refer to the women who compete in events such as the annual World's Strongest Woman and Arnold Pro Strongwoman competitions, sanctioned by the International Federation of Strength Athletes (IFSA) and Arnold Sports Festival.
-Strongwomen compete in the sport of Strongman and the sport has become some popular with female strength athletes over the past decade that there are several state and nationally sanctioned competitions that prepare amateur female athletes for national competitions that allow for the opportunity to compete as professionals.
+In recent years, the term strongwoman has come to refer to the women who compete in events such as the annual World's Strongest Woman and Arnold Strongwoman Classic competitions.
+Strongwomen compete in the sport of Strongman and the sport has become popular with female strength athletes over the past decade that there are several state and nationally sanctioned competitions that prepare amateur female athletes for national competitions that allow for the opportunity to compete as professionals.
 In all these contests, the participants compete in similar types of events that can be found in a Strongman competition.
 Such events include, but are not limited to: